Switzerland Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Switzerland.

 Consulate (or consular section at embassy).
-UK residents requiring a Schengen visa should apply to the Swiss Visa Application Centre (http://ch.vfsglobal.co.uk); a service charge of £24 applies.
+UK residents requiring a Schengen visa should apply to the Swiss Visa Application Centre (www.vfsglobal.ch/switzerland/uk); a service charge of £22.10 applies.
+All visa applicants aged 12 and over must submit biometric data at their visa appointment.

-EU/EEA residents planning on staying in Switzerland for more than three months to work must register with the local authorities within 14 days of arrival and apply for a residence permit.
+EU/EEA residents planning on staying in Switzerland for more than three months to work must register with the local authorities and apply for a residence permit.
 The length of the permit depends on the duration of the work.
 Slightly different rules apply to nationals of Bulgaria and Romania.
-Contact the Federal Office for Migration (www.bfm.admin.ch) for details.
+Contact the State Secretariat for Migration (www.sem.admin.ch) for details.

 Schengen visa applicants must provide bank statements from the previous three months with their application.